- Entertainment and Media»

 - Everyone thinks Cal can’t survive without air, just like Alien.
 They assume that he was dormant because there isn’t much air on Mars where he hitched a ride from, so they figure outside might be a good place for him to hang out.

-- Calvin is no dummy and neither is Alien, they both are very proficient with hide-and-seek and also working out complex puzzles and figuring out how to kill people.
+- Calvin is no dummy and neither is Alien, they both are very proficient with hide-and-seek and working out complex puzzles and figuring out how to kill people.

 - Granted the face of Calvin and the face of the alien in the Alien movies are a little the same but Calvin is a supped up version of that.
 The original Alien needs many egg pods and a mummy to make its brothers and sisters come to life.
 Calvin just needs a cuddle.
 Though we don't really know if Calvin is alone now do we?